-In this guest post, Aaron Rickard-Smith, Chief People Officer, and Pandora Vignaud, Executive Assistant, report on James and James’s recent Innovation Week – a time for the whole company to come together and develop new skills.
+In this post, Aaron Rickard-Smith, HR Manager, reports on James and James’s recent Innovation Week – a time for the whole company to come together and develop new skills.

 Innovation drives change, it drives improvement, and it drives staff engagement, which is why it’s our most important value.
 We live and breathe innovation, and we’re pretty damn good at it – even the Queen thinks so.